🚇 2025 Transit, Parking & Commuting Benefits — What’s Tax-Free and What’s Taxable?

 IRS rules divide commuting-related benefits into two major categories:

-- ② General Commuting Benefits — employer-provided transportation that usually results in taxable wages
+- ② General Commuting Benefits — employer-provided commuting support that usually results in taxable wages

-Qualified Transportation Fringe Benefits are explicitly authorized by the tax code and are tax-free only within IRS limits.
+Qualified Transportation Fringe Benefits are explicitly authorized by the tax code and can be tax-free only within IRS limits.

 Anything outside those boundaries generally becomes taxable compensation.